-Eye and face protection Chemical goggles.
-Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
-A written policy document, describing the weat lenses or restrictions on use, should be created for each workplace or task.
-This should include a review of lens absorption and adsorption for the click chemicals in use and an account of injury experience.
-Medical and first-aid personnel should be trained in their removal and suitable equipment shore readily available.
-In the event of chemical exposure, begin eye irrigation immediately and remove contact lenses so on as practicable.
-Lens should be the first signs of eye redness or irritation - lens should be removed in a clean environment only after workers have washed hands thoroughly.
-[CD0] Current Intelligence Bulletin 59], [AS/NZS 1336 or national equivalent] ass of Ild be removed Skin protection See Hand protection below Hands/feet protection Wear chemical protective gloves, e.g. PVC.
-Wear safety footwear or safety gumboots, e.g. Rubber Hands/feet protection The material may produce skin sensitisation in predisposed individuals.
-Care must be taken, when removing gloves and other protective equipment, all possible skin contract.
+Hands/feet protection Wear chemical protective gloves, e.g. PVC.
+Wear safety footwear or safety gumboots, e.g. Rubber NOTE: The material may produce skin sensitisation in predisposed individuals.
+Care must be taken, when removing gloves and other protective equipment, to avoid all possible skin contact.
 Contaminated leather items, such as shoes, belts and watch-bands should be removed and destroyed.
-The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer. the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked to the application.
-The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has to be observed when making a fin choice.
+The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
+Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.
+The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and.has to be observed when making a final choice.
 Suitability and durability of glove type is dependent on usage.
-Important factors in the selection of gloves include: the equivalent). the chemical resistance of glove material, glove thichoses and dexterity Select gloves tested to a relevant standard (e.g. Europe EN 374, US F739, AS/NZS 2161.1 or national equivalent).
-When prolonged or frequently repeated contact may occur, a glove with a protection class of 5 or higher (breakthrough time greater than 240 minute according to EN 374, AS/NZS 2161.1.0.1 or national equivalent) is recommended.
-When nonly brief contact is expected, a glove with a protectio Vhere d prior l s AS/NZS Body protection See Other protection below Other protection Overalls.
+Important factors in the selection of gloves include: frequency and duration of contact, chemical resistance of glove material, glove tickness and dexterity Select gloves tested to a relevant standard (e.g. Europe EN 374, US F739, AS/NZS 2161.1 or national equivalent).
+When prolonged or frequently repeated contact may occur, a glove with a protection class of 5 or higher (breakthrough time greater than 240 minutes according to EN 374, AS/NZS 2161.10.1 or national equivalent) is recommended.
+When only brief contact is expected, a glove with a protection class of 3 or higher (breakthrough time greater than 60 minutes according to EN 374, AS/NZS 2161.10.1 or national equivalent) is recommended.
+Some glove polymer types are less affected by movement and this should be taken into account when considering gloves for long-term use.
+Contaminated gloves should be replaced.
+Body protection See Other protection below Other protection Overalls.
 PVC Apron.
 PVC protective suit may be required if exposure severe.
 Eyewash unit.
 Ensure there is ready access to a safety shower.
 Some plastic personal protective equipment (PPE) (e.g. gloves, aprons, overshoes) are not recommended as they may produce static electricity.
 For large scale or continuous use wear tight-weave non-static clothing (no metallic fasteners, cuffs or pockets).
 Non sparking safety or conductive footwear should be considered.
-Conductive footwear describes a boot or shoe with a sole made from a conductive cor chemically bound to the bottom components, for permanent control to electrically ground the foot an shall dissipate static electricity from the body to redup possibility of ignition of volatile compounds.
+Conductive footwear describes a boot or shoe with a sole made from a conductive compound chemically bound to the bottom components, for permanent control to electrically ground the foot an shall dissipate static electricity from the body to reduce the possibility of ignition of volatile compounds.
 Electrical resistance must range between 0 to 500,000 ohms.
-Conductive should be stored in lockers to the room in which they are worn.
-Personnel who have been issued conductive footwear should not wear them from their place of work to their homes an return. e the lose Thermal hazards Not Available
+Conductive shoes should be stored in lockers close to the room in which they are worm.
+Personnel who have been issued conductive footwear should not wear them from their place of work to their homes and return.
+Thermal hazards Not Available